Francessco121/msal-js-dart/README.md

 - MSAL errors are represented as Dart exceptions and use the suffix `Exception` instead of `Error` (e.g. `AuthError` in MSAL.js is `AuthException` in this wrapper).
 - Typescript interfaces are represented as a full Dart type.
 Instead of passing a map which meets the interface requirements, an actual type must be constructed (e.g. instead of `loginPopup({scopes: []})` you would do `loginPopup(PopupRequest()..scopes = [])`).
 - `PublicClientApplication.handleRedirectPromise` was renamed to `handleRedirectFuture` since it does not return a promise in the Dart API.

+## Contributing
+Contributions to this package are more than welcome!
+If you have an immediate need for a new MSAL feature to be wrapped or for a bug to be fixed, please consider opening a pull request.

+Please see our full [contribution guide](./CONTRIBUTING.md) for more information.